Tick42/app-directory-simple-server/README.md

+# DEPRECATED:

+This example is deprecated in favor of a new [**Node.js Application and Layout Server Example**](https://github.com/Tick42/rest-config-example-node-js).

 ## Overview

 This package contains a simple `REST` server that implements the FDC3 App directory and is compatible with Glue42 Desktop.
 This basic implementation just logs the user for which Glue42 Desktop requests the data (either from the `impersonated_user` or `user` headers) and returns the same set of data for all requests.